 Need for Further Study

-BAT may contribute to three different facets of human physiology - energy balance, fuel utilization, and the regulation of metabolism.
-Answering the following three questions is the ultimate goal of our research:
+BAT and the organs it communicates with may contribute to three different facets of human physiology - energy balance, fuel utilization, and the regulation of metabolism.
+Answering the following questions is the ultimate goal of our research:

 - To what extent does adult human BAT contribute to increased energy expenditure?

-- What is the intracellular response of human brown adipocytes to adrenergic stimulation, and how could this impact whole-body glucose and triglyceride metabolism?
+- What are the intracellular and tissue responses of human brown and white adipocytes to adrenergic stimulation, and how could this impact whole-body glucose and triglyceride metabolism?

-- How does activated human BAT interact with other tissues as an endocrine organ?
+- How does activated human BAT and WAT interact with other tissues as endocrine organs?

 - Regulation of Human Adipose Tissue Activation, Gallbladder Size, and Bile Acid Metabolism by a β3-Adrenergic Receptor Agonist.